 Whether lifelong or recently acquired, having a disability can make aging in place more of a challenge.
-Less than half of the older adult population in Miami-Dade (46%) and about half of Monroe (51%) have no disabilities.
-Approximately 376,410 elders in Miami-Dade and 9,425 elders in Monroe have a physical, cognitive, self-care, or ambulatory disability that may affect their quality of life and service needs.
+While the majority of older adults in Miami-Dade (63%) and Monroe (71%) have no disabilities, this means more than one-third of elders in Miami-Dade (243,985) and more than one-quarter of elders in Monroe (7,620) have a physical, cognitive, self-care, or ambulatory disability that may affect their quality of life and service needs.